iivye/Briar/README.md

-# 🌿 Briar | A Living Shop System for Minecraft
+# 🌿 BriarMarket | A Living Shop System for Minecraft

 > “In the heart of the forest, where sunlight dapples through ancient leaves, a hidden market awakens at dusk...”

-**Briar** is a beautifully crafted, rotating shop system for Minecraft servers inspired by the mystique of forest markets and fae bargains.
+**BriarMarket** is a beautifully crafted, rotating shop system for Minecraft servers inspired by the mystique of forest markets and fae bargains.
 Designed for immersive experiences and plugin developers alike, Briar lets you create dynamic, configurable shops powered by multiple currencies and stunning customization.

 ---